 If you or your child’s Doctor, childcare, or other provider are concerned about your child’s development you can make a referral the Family Infant Toddler (FIT) Program.
-If you contact the local FIT Provider agency in your county they will set up a time to meet with you and then to complete a developmental evaluation for your child.
-Please see the FIT Providers List for a current index of provider agencies.
+If you contact the local FIT Provider agency in your county, they will set up a time to meet with you and then to complete a developmental evaluation for your child.
+Please see the FIT Providers list below for a current index of provider agencies.
 You will play an important part in your child’s evaluation.
 Evaluation team members will talk to you about your child’s strengths and needs and will ask you to be involved in the assessment activities.

 The following information is integral to this program.

 If your child is determined to be eligible for early intervention services, your service coordinator will meet with you and the other team members to develop an Individualized Family Service Plan (IFSP).
 The IFSP will list the functional outcomes (goals) and strategies you and the team will carry out to support your child’s development.
 The IFSP will also include the person on your team who will be the lead early intervention staff and the other team members who will help meet the chosen functional outcomes.

 Early intervention team members will provide you with ideas and strategies to promote your child’s development within everyday activities and routines (such as mealtime, playtime, bath time, etc.), as well as within the places that you and your child typically spend your day.
 This means that early intervention services are often provided within the home and at times when these activities are naturally occurring, but also means they can be provided in the community or also at child care / Early Head Start, if that where your child is during the day.
 The early intervention staff work as a professional coach to you, other family members and other caregivers to promote your child’s development.

 The following documents explain parents’ rights in the FIT Program:

 If you have concerns about the early intervention services that you receive, please call 1-877-696-1472 and ask to speak to one of the FIT Program staff.